BEATS OF LOVE

 MIKE LEIGH'S wonderfully improvised comedy shows when we're out in the open air, things can get absurd and Reformy.

-Keith and his utterly infantile wife Candice Marie, although insular and odd, navigate the Dorset coastline as laid out in a strict itinerary.
-The camp-site tests their endurance when despite them pitching their tent first interloper Ray, with his annoying radio, invades their sense of idyll.
-In Reform party fashion they move their tent.
+Keith replete with dictatorial tendencies and his utterly infantile wife Candice Marie, although insular and odd, navigate the Dorset coastline as laid out in a strict itinerary.
+The camp-site proves harder to navigate, testing their endurance when, despite them pitching their tent first interloper Ray, with his annoying radio, invades their sense of idyll.
+In Reform party fashion, they move their tent.

 Ironic then that Keith, in trying to impose the same conditions of his suburban life on his trip, blocked his rear-view mirror by overfilling his Morris Minor and attracted police attention.
 The police also discover his spare tyre was bald.
-Breaking the rules.
-Reflecting the hypocrisy of Reform, who much prefer imposing rules that don't apply to them.
+Breaking the rules himself.
+Reflecting the hypocrisy of Reform, who much prefer the idea of imposing rules that don't apply to their voters.

 No comments: